CTZxVULKAN/QRL-Share/README.md

 ```
 > * Note : **No need** to downaload any additional packages for testing this extension.
 This repository **already** contains all the packages required to run this extension.

-2. Tweak the extension modify it to your liking.
+2. Tweak the extension, modify it to your liking.

+3. Run firefox and go to about:deugiing.